xiao2mo/web-frontend-practice-handbook/dom/network/HTTPClient/isomorphic-urlencode/README.en.md

 # Usage

-The Node implementation is based on [node-urlencode](https://www.npmjs.com/package/urlencode)，so api style is as same as node-urlencode. use npm to install:
+The Node implementation is based on [node-urlencode](https://www.npmjs.com/package/urlencode)，so api style is as same as node-urlencode.
+But the encode in browser is async,so i use Promise as return;

+use npm to install:
 ```
 npm install --save isomorphic-urlencode
 ```